Your credit score is important, here’s how to improve it.

 Your credit score factors in your payment history, the amount of credit available to you and the length of time your credit accounts have been opened.
 It dictates whether or not you’ll be approved for car loans, mortgages and credit cards, and it determines your interest rates.

-But if you miss a bill payment, max out several credit cards or have a credit account or loan go to collections, your credit score may take a dip — or a dive.
-Here are eight tips that can help you pull your credit score out of a tailspin and send it soaring.
+If you miss a bill payment, max out credit cards or have a credit account or loan go to collections, your credit score may take a dip.
+Here are eight tips that can help you improve your credit score.

 1. Verify information on your credit report.

 Every 12 months you can get free copies of your credit reports from the three major credit bureaus — Experian, TransUnion and Equifax — only at Annualcreditreport.com.
-Payoff provides free monthly access to FICO® Scores to its Members.
-But no matter how you acquire your credit report, once you have it, be sure all the information is accurate.
+Once you have it, be sure all the information is accurate.
 Errors could negatively impact your credit score, so review everything from the most basic information like your name and address to more detailed information like balances on accounts.

-The credit-scoring model rewards those who have used less than 30% of their total credit limit.
-If you’re maxed out on your credit cards, paying them down below 30% can cause a positive increase in your score.
+The credit-scoring model generally rewards those who have used less than 30% of their total credit limit.
+This means if you’ve used 50% of one credit card’s total limit, and 10% of another, you may be able to increase your credit score by reducing utilization of the card at 50% to down below 30%.
+This reduces your credit usage ratio and can cause a positive increase in your score.

 Home equity lines of credit (HELOCs) are revolving lines of credit, and their utilization is factored into your credit score just like a credit card.
 If you use more than 30% of your HELOC credit limit, you will be penalized.
 To improve your score, consider refinancing a HELOC into a second or first mortgage.

 If you have no credit score at all, are new to credit or have a very low score that won’t permit you to open a new credit account, then open a secured credit card that reports to all three of the credit bureaus.
-Then, spend 10% or less of your credit limit each month, and pay it off in full at the end of the month.
-In just a few months, you can bump up your score as long as you pay your other credit accounts on time and don’t accumulate any other debt.
+Keep your spending to 10% or less of your credit limit each month, and pay it off in full each billing cycle.
+In just a few months, you can bump up your score provided you pay your other credit accounts on time and don’t accumulate any other debt.

 Payment history makes up to 35% of your score and positive payment history can take up to a year to increase your score.
-So there’s no time like the present to start paying in a timely fashion.
+There’s no time like the present to start paying in a timely fashion.